 Simple Guide to Buying and Maintaining Fall Mums

-I love mums.
-Not as much as lilies, but pretty close and I find myself biting at the bit this time of year every year wanting to buy mums for my yard, but not wanting to buy them too soon.
-It sounds ridiculous, but it’s something I struggle with every year.
+I love mums and I find myself biting at the bit this time of year every year wanting to buy mums for my yard, but not wanting to buy them too soon that they die before I have a chance to enjoy them.

-Through research, conversation and visits to places that sell mums, I've learned a whole lot about the plant that I love, including the best ones to buy this early in the season.
+Through research, conversation, and visits to my mum hill place, I've learned a whole lot about the plant that I love, including which ones are the best to buy this early on in the fall season.

-Mums love cooler weather and don’t like hot weather so much, kind of like me.
-Mums tend to wilt and turn brown if they get too hot, so it’s best to wait until you’re sure the temps have dropped for the season before buying them.
-Nothing will kill your mums faster than cool nights and hot days.
+Mums love the cooler weather and don’t like hot weather so much, much like me.
+These 80-degree temps we've had the past several days aren't a friend of mums.
+When it's this hot, mums tend to wilt and turn brown, so try to wait until the temperatures have cooled off for the season before buying them.

 If you've got mums that come up every year and they're looking a little dingy- did you remember to cut them back a little?
-Just as flowers need to be “dead headed” and shrubs need to be pruned, mums need to be cut back a little bit from time to time to help them fill out even more in the fall.
-It’s best to pinch them back before July and then let them do their thing.
+Mums need to be cut back a little bit from time to time to help them fill out even more in the fall, but don't do it now because it's too late- just memory bank that you should cut your mums back before July next year.